jasonflorentino/foodapp/database/README.md

 ## Create the DB

 Now that the data is in better shape, we can create the DB, tables, and records.
-The ensure we have better types than just `TEXT`, we need to create the tables with SQL.
+To ensure we have better types than just `TEXT`, we need to create the tables with SQL.
 I don't want to write all that SQL, so let's have sqlite do most of the work for us.
 There's still a bit of manual work, but we should only have to run through it the one time.

 ### 1. Generate most of the necessary `CREATE TABLE` SQL